posativ/acrylamid/README.rst

       import         import content from URL
       deploy         run a given TASK

-    All subcommand except `init` require a conf.py file.
+    All subcommands except `init` require a conf.py file.